caesium-hrla27/review-module-service/README.md

 3. `npm start`

-Now the app should be rendering in port 3003 from the localhost.
+Now the app should be rendering in port `3003` from the `localhost`.

 # For my personal todos -- Please disregard from here on.